-Where we transfer personal data to a country or territory outside the European Economic Area, we will do so in accordance with data protection law.
+Where we transfer personal data internationally, we will do so in accordance with data protection law.

-9. Subject access requests and other rights of individuals
+9. Subject Access Requests and other rights of individuals

-9.1 Subject access requests
+9.1 Subject Access Requests

 Individuals have a right to make a 'subject access request' to gain access to personal information that the school holds about them.
 This includes: